vpayno/exercism-workspace/go/census/census-doc.md

 func Count(residents []*Resident) int
 ```

-Count counts all residents that have provided the required information\.
+Count counts all residents that have provided the required information.

 <details><summary>Example</summary>
 <p>